 - A good little milk jug is focused on fulfilling its purpose, even when it is tired, leaking and dirty.
 It continues to do what it is required to do until the Master says it is finished and stores it back in the cupboard.

-Being a vessel is about being faithful until your appointed time to work or rest.
+Being a vessel is about being faithful until your appointed time to work or rest has come.

 - A good little milk jug is willing to sacrifice its comfort.
 It is willing to go into the fridge or microwave.
 It is willing to pay the cost to be used effectively in doing the work of the Master.
 Its availability and faithfulness are not dependent on mood or circumstance, but it is willing to suffer and pay the price if necessary as long as it fulfils its purpose.

 Considering the milk jug as a vessel has helped me evaluate my attitudes in my service to the Lord.
 It is one thing to say: “I serve the King.”
-But quite another to maintain an attitude of an empty vessel that the Lord can use.
+But quite another to maintain a readiness to serve: empty of self and full of the Spirit.